-Shortage Of New Refrigerators Leaves Appliance Shoppers Out In The Cold
+Why It's So Hard To Buy A New Refrigerator These Days

 At the same time, makers and sellers faced the difficult task of planning for the future.
 They were calculating how many appliances they would sell later in the year (as in, now).

 And months ago, it was logical for companies to worry that shoppers would stop spending.
-Businesses closed en mass.
+Businesses closed en masse.
 Layoffs swept the country.
 A historic recession began.
 It made sense for factories to scale back manufacturing plans and for stores to pull back orders.

 An even bigger factor was the health crisis itself.